Human-powered transport: Land vehicles

 Skateboards have the advantage of being so small and light that users can easily carry them when not skating.

 The most efficient and most popular human-powered land vehicle is the bicycle.
-Compared to the much more common upright bicycle, the recumbent bicycle may be faster on level ground or down hills due to better aerodynamics while having similar power transfer efficiency.
+Compared to the much more common upright bicycle, an otherwise similar recumbent bicycle is faster on level ground or down hills due to better aerodynamics.
+This also applies to the racing bicycle, uphill as well.

 The velomobile has potential to be useful in colder and wetter climates due to increased protection offered against the environment.
 Cargo bikes are used to transport cargo.
 Cycle rickshaws can be used as taxicabs.

 In 2016, AeroVelo cyclist Todd Reichert achieved the human-powered speed record of 142.04 km/h with a velomobile at Battle Mountain, Nevada.

 Dutch cyclist Fred Rompelberg set a 268.8 km/h speed record at the Bonneville Salt Flats in Utah on October 3, 1995, while cycling in the wake of a motor dragster pace-car.
 The wake of the pace-car reduced the aerodynamic drag against which Rompelberg pedalled to almost zero.

 Greg Kolodziejzyk set two world records recognized by both the International Human Powered Vehicle Association and Guinness (TM) World Records on July 17, 2006, on a race track in Eureka, California.
 The first record is for the most distance traveled in 24 hours by human power 1041 km, and the second for the world's fastest 1000 km time trial (23 hours, 2 minutes).

 Both records were broken on August 6, 2010, by Christian von Ascheberg who drove 1000 km in 19 hours, 27 minutes and managed to go 1219 km in 24 hours with his Milan SL Velomobile.
 In the same race he also raised the 12-hour record to 664.97 km, which is an average of 55.41 km/h.

 In 1969, artists in a small Northern California town began the Kinetic sculpture race which has grown to a 42 mi, three-day all terrain, human-powered sculpture race and county wide event.
 It is held every year on the last weekend in May.

 The Shweeb system is a proposed transit network using recumbent bicycle technology to power pods suspended from monorails.
 A test built in Rotorua, New Zealand is open to the public as a leisure attraction.
 In September 2010 the system was chosen to receive funding from Google as part of project 10^{100}.
 There are no active proposals for its implementation.